 Stanbrook Abbey has a long and significant history, having been home to an order of Benedictine nuns for over 150 years prior to becoming the country house hotel it is today.

 The original Stanbrook Hall, of which Bride’s Manor is all that remains, was built for its owner, Richard Case, in 1755.
 Stanbrook Hall was later purchased by Mr Cresacre More, descendant of the martyr Sir Thomas More, on behalf of the Second English Benedictine Congregation of Nuns who went on to reside at the property from 1838 to 2009.
-His family crest and those of the families of several prominent nuns can be seen along the walls of the Thompson Dining Hall.
+His family crest and those of the families of several prominent nuns can be seen along the walls of the Refectory.
 The congregation of nuns first originated from a party of 8 young women who went to France in 1623 to train under the control and jurisdiction of monks.
 The nuns returned to England with the help of Edward Constable in 1795 after facing persecution and spending the last 18 months of their time in France in captivity.

 The site was expanded by architect Charles Day in 1838 and later by three sons of the great Augustus Welby Pugin, who designed the Palace of Westminster.
 The Pugin family were chosen to carry out these works due to their use of Victorian gothic revival, which fit well with the Catholic style of buildings.
 Over the years the Pugin sons designed the church, cloisters, chapel and several additional abbey buildings.